Scientific name: Pseudacanthicus cf. spinosus

 Pseudacanthicus cf. spinosus "L160" is a cave breeder, where the male takes care of the eggs and larvae till they hatch and use up their yolk sac.

-Breeding in captivity worked several times.
+Captive breeding has been successfully accomplished by several breeders on several occasions.
 Good water quality and a harmonizing breeding pair is necessary for success.
 Other than that we have not much more information, how to breed this pleco.